CAIS-ACSI/cais-community/content/talk/FIMS2020.4Kelly/index.md

 ---
-title: "Dark Patterns of Account Deletion in Social Networking Sites"
+title: "Account Deletion Interference Dark Patterns in Social Networking Sites"
 event: FIMS Graduate Research Day
 event_url: ../../event/uwo-workshop

 location: https://zoom.us/j/99077508905

-abstract: "The presentation will focus on “dark patterns”: user interface design techniques that attempt to manipulate users into making choices that benefit online service providers.
-More specifically, I will describe the early work that I have completed for a study exploring how social networking sites (SNSs) utilize dark patterns to dissuade users from deleting their accounts.
-In addition to summarizing the literature review and discussing the data collection process, I will present a classification scheme that identifies and organizes the various account deletion dark patterns found within a sample of popular SNSs."
+abstract: "This presentation will focus on "dark patterns": user interface design techniques that manipulate users into making choices that benefit online service providers.
+More specifically, I will describe the early work I have completed for a study exploring how social networking sites utilize dark patterns to deter users from deleting their accounts."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.